 Many words for culture

-But there are many words we can use: logic, tradition, hard-wiring, dna, method, process, approach, self-understanding, beliefs or belief system, mentality, character, character traits, national character.
+I’ll be honest, I am not a big fan of the term culture wishy-washy touchy-feely.
+I like the term national culture.
+It’s more robust.
+It’s more accurate.
+It’s more true.
+But there are many words we can use: logic, tradition, hard-wiring, dna, method, process, approach, self-understanding, beliefs, belief system, mentality, character, character traits, national character.

 These are all synonyms different words with the same meaning.
-National culture is how we think, how we act.
+But what is national culture?
+The answer is very clear, very straightforward.
+National culture is how we think and how we act.

 People in boxes